Employment Law

 Temporary layoffs

-• You have previously accepted a layoff with the same employer.
+• You’ve previously accepted a layoff with the same employer

-If these conditions are not met, the layoff is considered illegal.
-You may be able to claim constructive dismissal, entitling you to severance.
+If these conditions aren’t met, the layoff may be illegal, and considered a constructive dismissal, entitling you to full severance pay.

 Permanent layoffs